 Pushing aside a cobweb, Brice made his way down some steps into a large basement laboratory.
 He frowned as he wiped his brow and rolled up his sleeves.
-“I can’t be that out of shape, but I’m sweating like a pig!” he said softly.
+“I know I’m not out of shape, but I’m sweating like a pig!” he said softly.

 His eyes narrowed as he turned to see a large monitor screen and panel board that completely dominated one wall.
 Turning, he saw a tube-like chamber atop a raised platform.
 A radiation wall had been erected facing the chamber, and evidently for good reason.

 “That thing is giving off heat!”
 Brice suddenly realized, and looked around.
 “The power has been cut off for years, and I tried the lights when I first came inside.
 There must be a hidden generator around here, though I can’t see it or hear it.”
-Inspecting the chamber closely, he muttered to himself, “What is this thing?
+Inspecting the chamber closely, he wondered aloud, “What is this thing?
 It’s like some type of isolation chamber, but it clearly serves some vastly different purpose!”

 Circling the device, he then stepped behind the radiation wall and placed one hand on a raised console.
 He gasped as the device began to shake, and the impact of a sudden blast caused him to trip and fall to the ground.